Australian Computer Society (ACS) Process & Charges

 The Recognition of Prior Learning should be written and submitted by you and not by any other person, paid writing business or editing agency.

-In case, the RPL does not prove to be yours, it will be considered unsuitable assessment and be noted as fraudulent activity by DIBP.
+If the RPL does not prove to be yours, it will be considered an unsuitable assessment and noted as fraudulent activity by DIBP.

 Uploading Documents Online

-A candidate’s ICT skills assessment will be based on the documents he submits into the online application form.
+A candidate’s ICT skills assessment will be based on the documents they submit with their online application form.

-Before applying into the online application, you should make sure that all your qualification and employment documents are ready.
-This means that all your documents must meet ACS requirements to allow full assessment by ACS.
+Before applying to the online application, you should make sure that all your qualifications and employment documents are ready.
+This means that all your documents must meet ACS requirements to enable a comprehensive assessment by ACS.

-Misleading or false information submitted into the online application will be considered fake and will be reported to DIBP.
+Misleading or false information submitted to the online application will be considered fake and will be reported to DIBP.

-How to prepare your documents before uploading into the online application form
+How to prepare your documents before uploading them into the online application form

-1. You should organize your paper documents you need to submit in the online application form.
+1. You should use the proper format and size of your paper documents that you need to submit in the online application.

-3. Get your applications certified by an authorized person.
+3. Get your copied documents notarised by an authorized person.

-4. Scan your documents and convert them into PDF file before uploading into the application form.
+4. Scan your documents and convert them into a PDF file, and resize less than 3 MB before submitting your application form.

 5. Upload your PDF converted files into the application form.